caracao718/P1-NetworkProgramming/part1/README.txt

 2. run: gcc client.c -o client
 2. run: ./client ../config.json

+## Rubric
-Rubric: To my best understanding, I have completed all the requirments for this project.
+To my best understanding, I have completed all the requirments for this project.
 1. Config File (enabling the feature and correct parsing) ~ DONE
 2. Pre/Post-Probing Phase TCP Connection ~ DONE
 3. UDP Packet Train: All packets have the fixed and correct size: implemented as in the config file ~ DONE